danmunz/path-to-revenue/README.md

 # Revenue Path Planner

-A single-page, read-only visualization to explore paths to a revenue target using Salesforce pipeline exports via Google Sheets.
-This project follows the guidelines in `spec.md`, `requirements.md`, and `task-list.md`.
+A single-page, read-only visualization for exploring revenue target scenarios as a NYT-style “Paths-to-Target” decision tree.
+This project follows the guidelines in `docs/spec.md`, `docs/visual_spec.md`, `docs/requirements.md`, and `docs/task-list.md`.

 ## Getting started

 > Note: package installation from the public registry may be restricted in this environment.
 If installs fail, use `npm install --ignore-scripts` to generate a lockfile and vendor dependencies separately.

 1. Ensure Node.js 18+ is available.
-2. Copy `.env.example` to `.env.local` and set Google Sheets credentials or the local CSV path (see below).
+2. (Optional) Copy `.env.example` to `.env.local` and set the CSV path or revenue target override.
 3. Install dependencies:
    ```bash
    npm install